 Milton Nascimento is one of Brazil’s greatest musical artists.
-Esperanza Spalding is one of the most prominent bassists and songwriters in American jazz.
+Esperanza Spalding is one of American jazz’s most prominent bassists and songwriters.
 Milton Nascimento is one of Brazil’s most frequent collaborators with American jazz musicians, notably the late Wayne Shorter.

 Milton + Esperanza is a musical fusion between two worlds and two generations: Milton is 82, Esperanza 39.
 It was she who came up with the idea for this album, as a tribute to one of the most original Brazilian musicians of his time.